Mahō no Mako-chan

-Mahō no Mako-chan (魔法のマコちゃん) is a Japanese anime series by Toei Animation.
+Maco the Mermaid (魔法のマコちゃん, Mahō no Mako-chan) is a Japanese anime series by Toei Animation.
 The story is loosely based on the 1837 Hans Christian Andersen tale "The Little Mermaid".
 It was broadcast from 1970 to 1971 on Nippon Educational TV (NET), later rebranded as TV Asahi.

+Maco has been dubbed in Italian, French, Spanish and Korean.

 Plot

-Mako is a beautiful mermaid and the youngest daughter of the Dragon King.
-She longs for the human world despite it being forbidden.
-One fateful night, she rescues a young man from drowning and falls in love with him.
-With the help of the sea hag, Mako is transformed into a human girl.
-Possessing the magical pendant called the "Life of A Mermaid", Mako meets many people and experiences many things as she learns what it means to be human, while searching for the young man she saved.
+Maco is a young mermaid princess who longs for the forbidden human world.
+One night, she disobeys her father and visits the surface, where she falls in love with a handsome man aboard on a cruise ship.
+When an underwater earthquake causes the ship to sink, Maco rescues the man and brings him to shore.
+After visiting the sea witch, Maco transforms into a human girl and begins her new life in Yokohama.